 For the Series 2019 Bonds events of default occur if the Authority fails to cause District No. 1 to impose the District No. 1 Required Mill Levy, or to apply the Revenues as required by the Indenture, fails to pay principal and interest on the Senior Bonds when due, and does not comply with other customary terms and conditions consistent with normal municipal financing as described in the Indenture.
-For the Series 2022 Bonds events of default occur if the Authority fails to cause District No. 3 to impose the District No. 3 Required Mill Levy, or to apply the Revenues as required by the Indenture, fails to pay principal and interest on the Senior Bonds when due, and does not comply with other customary terms as required by the Indenture, fails to pay principal and interest on the Senior Bonds when due, and does not comply with other customary terms and conditions consistent with normal municipal financing as described in the Indenture.
+For the Series 2022 Bonds events of default occur if the Authority fails to cause District No. 3 to impose the District No. 3 Required Mill Levy, or to apply the Revenues as required by the Indenture, fails to pay principal and interest on the Senior Bonds when due, and does not comply with other customary terms and conditions consistent with normal municipal financing as described in the Indenture.